Budget 2026: S$500 in CDC vouchers, up to S$400 special payment to ease cost pressures

 “Although inflation has eased in recent years, we know that many Singaporeans still face anxieties and pressures,” said Wong, who is also prime minister.
 “So we will continue to provide additional support this year.”

-Resident Singaporeans aged 21 and above in 2026, earning up to S$100,000 in assessable income and who do not own more than one property, will be eligible.
-The payment will be tiered according to their annual income and annual value of their home.
+Resident Singaporeans aged 21 and above in 2026 who earn up to S$100,000 in assessable annual income and do not own more than one property will be eligible.
+The payment will be tiered according to their annual income and the annual value of their home.

 Housing & Development Board households will also receive help with utilities expenses through additional U-Save rebates.
 Eligible households will receive up to S$570 this financial year, or 1.5 times the regular amount of U-Save rebates.